Logging

 Device generated error and exception messages

-Errors can be logged with any LogEventId but are indicated by a Disposition of failure
+Errors can be logged with any LogEventId but are indicated by a failure

-.
+Disposition.
 All logs contain a Source.
-Every error is logged when it occurs and each log can be assumed to correspond to one instance of that error occurring unless otherwise stated in the log.
+Every error is logged when it occurs, and each log can be assumed to correspond to one instance of that error occurring unless otherwise stated in the log.

 Critical system status messages